pughlab/MEDIPIPE/README.md

 	> **IMPORTANT**: EXTRA ENVIRONMENTS WILL BE INSTALLED, MAKE SURE YOU STILL HAVE INTERNET ACCESS.
 	* **Step 1:** Prepare reference, samples FASTQ and aggregation files according to [templates](./test/README.md).
 	* **Step 2:** Specify input configuration file by following the instructions [here](./test/README.md).
-	* **NOTE:** For testing run, you can simply run the SED command below to specify files in Step1,2.The toy dataset will fail to fit sigmoid model for MEDStrand due to low read depth, but you can still find other results in ./test/Res.
+	* **NOTE:** For testing run, you can simply run the SED command below to specify files in Step1, 2.
+This test dataset aims for a swift extra enviroments installation, which will fail to fit sigmoid model for MEDStrand due to low read depth, but you can still find other results in ./test/Res.

 	```bash
     $ sed -i 's,/path/to,'"$PWD"',g' ./test/*template.*